alvinashiatey/Dev-tools-workshop/readme.md

 8. When you have finished debugging, you can resume the code execution by clicking the "Resume" button or using the keyboard shortcut `F8`.
 9. You can also make changes to the code in the editor and see the results in real-time by hitting "Save" or Ctrl+S (or `Cmd+S` on Mac).

+### Exercise 4: Creating a bookmarklet

+Here we will create a simple JavaScript bookmarklet that will

 ## Resources

 ### Developer Tools Documentation